hashchange/backbone.cycle/README.md

 - `reset`:
   Likewise, don't reset the collection silently if a model is selected.
 You'd end up with the exact same mess: a reference to a selected model which has been removed from the collection.

   Make sure all models are deselected before silently resetting the collection.
-If you pass in new models with the silent reset, you suppress the initial selection.
+If you pass in new models with the silent reset, `autoSelect` is bypassed, so automatic selection doesn't happen.

 - `add`:
   Silencing `add` is safe.
-If you are using `add` to pass the initial set of models to the collection, the `silent` option suppresses the initial selection.
+If you are using `add` to pass the initial set of models to the collection, the `silent` option suppresses the automatic selection (ie, no `autoSelect`).

 Confused?
 Fair enough.
 Don't use `silent` then ;).